WHAT KINDS OF WORKSHOPS DOES SEKLS PROVIDE?

 HOW CAN I REQUEST A WORKSHOP ON A PARTICULAR TOPIC?

-Give your suggestion to Kim Rutter or Roger Carswell.
+Give your suggestion to Kim Rutter or Sharon Moreland.
 We are always soliciting ideas for workshops.
 Occasionally we will have a formal survey about continuing education needs, but your suggestion is welcome at any time.

 IS THERE A CHARGE TO ATTEND THESE WORKSHOPS?